ashirhash/notemon/README.md

 ## 💻 Prerequisites
 - Node.js >= 18.0.0
 - npm >= 9.0.0
-- MongoDB running locally or in a cloud environment
+- MongoDB running locally or in a cloud environment.

 ## 📖 Installation